artukov/ISA/README.md

 **Other folder and files**

   * isa-podjela-rada.txt - description of what funcionalties each teammember got, defined by the given specification
+  * ISA-PROJEKAT-MODEL-20_21 - folder that containts class diagram of the project, tool udes Sybase PowerDesigner15

 ## Staring up application